openresty/lua-nginx-module/README.markdown

-If you are not using one of the [OpenSSL packages](https://openresty.org/en/linux-packages.html) provided by [OpenResty](https://openresty.org), you will need to apply patches to OpenSSL in order to use this hook:
+If you are not using one of the [OpenSSL packages](https://openresty.org/en/linux-packages.html) provided by [OpenResty](https://openresty.org), you will need to apply patches to OpenSSL in order to use this directive:

 <https://openresty.org/en/openssl-patches.html>